 The family is our first community and is where we learn to relate to ourselves, others, and the world around us.
 Every family operates with its own family dynamic, and some family dynamics are unhealthy, especially for a developing child.

 As children, we are vulnerable to our environment and do our best to survive in the environment in which we find ourselves.
-Childhood experiences of emotional injustice, fear, neglect or conditional love and acceptance influence our behavior and lead us to take on survival behaviors.
+Childhood experiences of emotional injustice, fear, neglect or conditional love and acceptance diminishes our self worth, influences our outlook and leads us to take on survival behaviors.

-Sometimes, these survival behaviors manifest as not speaking our truth, suppressing our feelings, or avoiding emotional intimacy out of fear that our needs won’t be met if we open up or out of fear of being emotionally smothered by a parent.
+Sometimes, these survival behaviors manifest as not speaking our truth, suppressing our feelings, or avoiding emotional intimacy out of fear that our needs won’t be met if we open up that we may become emotionally smothered by a parent.

 By bringing our attention to the origins of our behaviors and how we learned to get our needs, we gain deep insight into why we may not not be living as authentically today as we could be.